 How to Use Microsoft Teams as a Help Desk

-Are you using MS Teams for inter-team communication?
+Are you using Microsoft Teams for internal team communication?
 Wondering if you can use Microsoft Teams as a help desk for efficient collaboration?

 FACT: If you aren’t using your internal communication tool as your internal help desk platform, you are collaborating inefficiently.